weathondev/SingstarCreatorTutorial/README.md

 - go through each added song, right-click on it and click **Song überprüfen**, if it returns **TXT ist in Ordnung** the song is fine, sometimes it returns **...BPM ist zu schnell** which means you need to lower the BPM in the .txt file.
 - - the problem with this is, that when you adjust the BPM, the lyrics/mappings will be off and it's a real hassle to correct them.
 While it's not a perfect solution, it's a quick and dirty one so i recommend halving the BPM with the original Ultrastar, see next chapter.
 - Once all songs are fine you just click **DVD erstellen**, which will go a lot of stuff in the background (a lot of converting around etc.).
 You can watch this progress by checking the **Singstar1.log** file.
+- - It took me quite long to figure this out: When you hit **DVD erstellen** the very first time it will try to install .net framework 3.5 if it's not installed yet (its quite old).
+If you can just install it, that's great, for me it took me a while to figure out how to do it.
+At first I had to do all Windows Updates, and then I was able to activate .net framework 3.5 via **activate/deactivate windows features dialog**.
+When you just skip the .net framework installation, it will look like it creates the .iso, but the PS2 will get stuck loading it.
 - Once the program finishes it will have created a Singstar1.iso file.
 Copy it to your shared Samba drive and

 ## Reducing BPM with the original Ultrastar (ingame editor)